 Mildew is a fungus that spreads through the air in microscopic spores.
-They love moisture and feed on surfaces or dirt.
+These spores love moisture and feed on surfaces or dirt.
 On siding, they look like a layer of dirt.
 Cleaning mildew from your home is your responsibility.
-Solutions that remove mildew are available from local paint or home improvement stores.
-Wear protective eyewear and rubber gloves for this task; the chemicals that remove mildew are unfriendly to humans.

 MIRRORS